 Dance the night away

 Håkan Hellström is an avid fan of samba rhythms and dancing in general, so let’s start by going to some of the clubs and pubs that feature in Håkan’s music.
-When indie music peaked in the ‘90s, indie clubs where everywhere.
+When indie music peaked in the 90's, indie clubs were everywhere.
 Most of them have since closed, including legendary Gothenburg indie club Jazzhuset (closed in 2017), a club name-checked in the hit “Kom igen Lena”.

 The bar-lined street Andra långgatan is located just a short walk from the impressive stone houses of the neighbourhood Vasastan and Jazzhuset.
 Andra långgatans is one of the main night life hubs in Gothenburg and a favourite among thirsty locals and revelling visitors.
 The street is mentioned in Håkan Hellström’s song “Kom igen Lena”, and featured in the 2003 motion picture “Känn ingen sorg” which is based on his music.
 The parallel street Första långgatan is mentioned in the song “Dom där jag kommer ifrån”.

 The area round Magasinsgatan used to be full of clubs, including one where Håkan Hellström unsuccessfully tried to impress a woman in the song ”Magasinsgatan”.
 Today, it’s an area with trendy interior design and fashion shops well worth a visit, with just a couple of late night haunts left.

 Jazzhuset, Erik Dahlbergsgatan 3 – ”Kom igen Lena” from the record ”Det är så jag säger det (2002, Dolores Recordings)